srivatsan88/google_cloud_AI_ML/bigquery_logisticsregression/README.md

 from
 `srivatsan-project.bank.bank_marketing` )

-Query 4: Store the data split into new table for using it in model.
-Creating physical table to
+<b> Query 4: Store the data split into new table for using it in model.
+Creating physical table to keep consistent data sets from random splits </b>

 CREATE OR REPLACE table `bank.marketing_tab` AS